Only £109 with results in 3-4 weeks

 - Only by undergoing Genetic Testing for Coeliac Disease will you be able to establish if you carry the genes associated with coeliac disease.

 - One commonly used test for coeliac disease is to test the antibodies in the blood.
 However, even if you do suffer from the condition, this type of test can only be successfully carried out if you are currently eating foods containing gluten.
-However, a genetic test can be run irrespective of what diet you are currently following and at any age.
+A genetic test can be run irrespective of what diet you are currently following and at any age.

 Genetic Testing for Coeliac Disease is a Simple Process

-It is important to note that this test is diagnostic.
+It is important to note that this test is not diagnostic.
 It will though, tell you whether or not you carry the genes that can trigger coeliac disease.
 If your results show that you do carry these genes, this does not mean you currently have the disease, nor that you will necessarily develop it.
 However, if the test results show that you don’t carry the relevant genes, you can rest assured that you will never suffer from it.

 The clinical diagnosis of coeliac disease generally requires you to undergo a biopsy, which will help to reveal how damaged the intestinal walls have become, and whether the particular presentation of damage has been caused by coeliac disease.